 It is important to understand what forbearance means and how a forbearance affects your mortgage.

-• You must contact your loan servicer (the company you send your mortgage payments to) and apply for the forbearance.
+- You must contact your loan servicer (the company you send your mortgage payments to) to find out if you are eligible for a forbearance.

-• Though forbearance can last up to 12 months, in most cases they are approved for shorter periods of time and you must re-certify/apply for the forbearance period to continue.
+- Though forbearance can last up to 12 months, in most cases they are approved for shorter periods of time.
+You must contact your lender to request the forbearance to continue.

-• The forbearance terms can change when you re-apply, and the payment may change from no payment to a reduced payment.
+- The forbearance terms can change when you request to extend it, and the payment may change from no payment to a reduced payment.

 If I receive a forbearance, do I have to repay my skipped payments?

 Yes, you must pay the money back.
 In some cases, you will have to pay the balance from your missed payments at the end of the forbearance period.
 Each month you are adding to the balance of money you owe the lender.
-At the end of the forbearance, you will have to contact your lender to work out repayment options.
+At the end of your forbearance period, the housing counselor will work with you to access your lender's options to resolve the balance.

 Why apply for a forbearance?